Vishakha-Lingadahally/PHSX815_Week11/README.md

 Though a slight increase in accuracy was achieved by alterning the number of epochs, it wasn't significant.

+The other aspect that I explored was the evolution of test accuracy with batch size.
+It exhibits a similar behavior as that of epochs-the test accuracy sort of flattens at some point.

 Response to a couple of questions from the notebook:

 how was this data obtained? what goes into engineering the features? what does "quality" mean?